MendelDamian/Reinforcement-Learning-Research/README.md

 # Reinforcement Learning Research
-The repository is my private playground for (Deep) Reinforcement Learning research
+The repository is my private playground for Reinforcement Learning research